vercel-labs/mcp-on-vercel/README.md

 - After enabling Fluid compute, open `vercel.json` and adjust max duration to 800 if you using a Vercel Pro or Enterprise account
 - [Deploy the MCP template](https://vercel.com/templates/other/model-context-protocol-mcp-with-vercel-functions)

+## Local dev

+- Run `vercel dev` for local development
+- Alternatively, integrate the system into the server framework of your choice.

 ## Sample Client

 `script/test-client.mjs` contains a sample client to try invocations.